Semi-local string comparison: algorithmic techniques and applications

-A semi-local seaweed matrix can be naturally identified with a seaweed braid on $m+n$ seaweeds.
-As we show in the following section, divide-and-conquer solutions to the semi-local LCS problem generally correspond to implicit distance multiplication of seaweed matrices, and therefore also to multiplication of the corresponding seaweed braids.
+A semi-local seaweed matrix can be naturally identified with a reduced seaweed braid of width $m+n$ (or, more precisely, with a family of equivalent reduced seaweed braids).
+As we show in the following section, divide-and-conquer solutions to the semi-local LCS problem generally correspond to implicit distance multiplication of seaweed matrices, and therefore also to the multiplication of the corresponding seaweed braids.